Skip to content

 (1920, 1080)3840 × 2160

 Same model output, same logical position (center of screen), different pixel values.
-The API does the math — you just pass action.x and action.y directly to computer.click().
+Apply the formula above, then pass the pixel coordinates to computer.click().

-When you include a computer_use tool, the API scales coordinates before returning them:
+When you get a computer_call, denormalize the coordinates before clicking:

 response = client.responses.create(